 A brave young girl.
 An eccentric, subterranean creature.
 A bizarre lottery.
 A secret map.
 An alien invasion.
 A sport that brings together the finer points of cricket, swimming, and chess.
 Zorgamazoo is about all this and more.

-Here’s the spectacular Alan Cumming reading an excerpt of the audiobook:
+Here’s an excerpt of the spectacular Alan Cumming, who performed the audiobook:

 “A natural descendant of the works of Dr. Seuss and Roald Dahl, while hewing close to the droll atmospherics of Edward Gorey and Lemony Snicket.” —Booklist (starred; top ten debut of 2008)

 “Infectious, contagious, sublime.” —The Globe and Mail